 Jack Gore (Alex), Miya Cech (Zhenzhen), Benjamin Flores Jr. (Dariush), Alessio Scalzotto (Gabriel), Annabeth Gish (Grace), Andrew Bachelor (Logan), Scott MacArthur (Lou), Dean Jagger (Captain Hawking), Lynn Collins (Major Collins), Michael Beach (General Khoury), Tony Cavalero (Conrad)

-The Young Adult alien invasion film has never fared particularly well on screen – think the likes of I Am Number Four (2011) (to some extent), The Host (2013) and The 5th Wave (2016), none of which were box-office successes.
+The mix of the Young Adult and the Alien Invasion film has never fared particularly well on screen – think the likes of I Am Number Four (2011) (to some extent), The Host (2013) and The 5th Wave (2016), none of which were box-office successes.
 I did have quite a liking for The Host, as well as the modest British film Robot Overlords (2014), which went to dvd.
-There was also the fine British tv series The Tripods (1984-6), which someone should really redo as a big screen YA franchise sometime soon.
+There was also the fine British tv series The Tripods (1984-5), which someone should really redo as a big screen YA franchise sometime soon.
 Rim of the World is no different – even though the film gives all evidence that it was intended for theatrical release, it ended up going straight to Netflix.

 As might be expected, McG provides lots of visual effects action, explosions and flash.
 There is a big countdown in the midst of peril where only the kids can save the world.
 There is a monster who has no literally no other purpose in the film than to keep pursuing the kids and regenerating from everything they attack it with.
 Why it obsessively follows them doesn’t seem to ever concern the film.